PeterSzasz/PeterSzasz.github.io/_posts/2022-01-11-platformer-game 2.md

     ...
 ...
 {% endhighlight %}
-states.py
+From states.py:
 {% highlight python %}
 from pyglet.event import EventDispatcher

 class Gameplay(BaseState, EventDispatcher):
     def __init__(self,...)
         ...
-        self.player.setup_subject(self)
+        self.player.setup_subject(self.game_logic.input)
         ...

-    def on_key_press(...)
+     def on_key_press(self, symbol: int, modifiers: int):
+        ...
+        self.input.on_key_press(symbol,modifiers)

+{% endhighlight %}
+From input.py:
+{% highlight python %}

+# the base class registers the events for all its children
+class BaseInput(EventDispatcher):
+    ...
+BaseInput.register_event_type('move_left')

+class KeyboardInput(BaseInput):

+    def on_key_press(self, symbol: int, modifiers: int)
-        if symbol == arcade.key.LEFT:
+        if symbol == arcade_key.LEFT:
             self.dispatch_event('move_left',True)
         ...
-    ...

-Gameplay.register_event_type('move_left')

 {% endhighlight %}

+![observer pattern image]({{ site.url }}/assets/ObserverClassDiagram.png){: .align-left}
 Oh yea, the `MovementLogger` class is a great thing.
 It not just logs the movement events to the console but stores them as a list of timed movement actions in a file, which then can be 'interpreted' by a `LogReplay`.
 This means that you can replay previous player movements with a few hundreth seconds accuracy.
 This I want to use for automatic testing and/or for player-created-combo-sets.
 All great and interesting features and all based on a simple Observer pattern.
-![observer pattern image]({{ site.url }}/assets/ObserverClassDiagram.png){: .align-left}

 {% highlight python %}